 If you are looking for a way to create an agreement or any other common agreement check out the Smart Business box.
 It has the largest collection of verified business documents, agreements, and letters.

-By definition, A non Disclosure agreement is a legally enforceable contract that creates a confidential relationship between a person who holds some kind of trade secret and a person to whom the secret will be disclosed.
+A non Disclosure agreement is a legally enforceable contract that creates a confidential relationship between a person who holds some kind of trade secret and a person to whom the secret will be disclosed.